CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 expect the add method to take if you doubled the dimension size of the

-What do you think the Big O of the add operation is given two N by N matrices?
+What is the Big O of the add operation given two N by N matrices based on an analysis of your code?
 Does your timing data support this?

 Based on the results of experiment 2, how long do you